 FAQ

 From start to finish it takes about 2 hours.
 Half of that time is spent with the gumbo simmering.
-But there is some extensive prep work to be done.

 Yes, as gumbo cools it thickens.
 After refrigerating leftover gumbo, it will thicken quite a bit.
 To thin it out add a few splashes of water or chicken broth when you go to heat it up.